daumiller/ssdp/doc/producer.md

 Attribute accessor for registered services hash.
 Adding new service types should only be done through [`add_service`](#ssdp-producer-add_service), but removing services directly via `services.delete` is permitted.

-Each key-value-pair in services has the service type string as the key, and a parameter hash as the value.
+Each key-value-pair in services has the service type string as the key, and a parameter hash as the value (used as HTTP headers in search responses).

 <hr>
 ## <a name="ssdp-producer-uuid"></a> Producer.uuid ##